cmvkk/lumenc/README.md

 ### Other track types

-As seen earlier, :raw tracks simply return the values in the track without changing them at all.
-Tracks of type :option have an attribute :opts, which takes a map.
+As seen earlier, `:raw` tracks simply return the values in the track without changing them at all.
+Tracks of type `:option` have an attribute `:opts`, which takes a map.
 The keys of this map are then used in the track itself, and those keys are then converted to the map's corresponding values when the track is processed.
-This is useful if you want to modulate between a small number of large values.   :arpeggio tracks allow vectors of values, transforming those vectors into arpeggios of the values inside.
-They take an option :alen which represents the beat length of each note inside the arpeggio.
+This is useful if you want to modulate between a small number of large values.   `:arpeggio` tracks allow vectors of values, transforming those vectors into arpeggios of the values inside.
+They take an option `:alen` which represents the beat length of each note inside the arpeggio.

 ### Creating track types